NamrataGuptaRoy/JUnit/README.md

 # JUnit
-JUnit assignments as a part of FullStack training
+JUnit assignments as a part of FullStack training.
+Folder names correspond to Question numbers.